FailAcademy/learning/wdp-vancouver/_slides/week-03/04-sass.md

 # Variables

-SASS also allows you to define variables (much like in JS!), which can help you standardize properties and save time if you ever need to update a property globally.
+Sass also allows you to define variables (much like in JS!), which can help you standardize properties and save time if you ever need to update a property globally.

 In Less you define variables as follows: